Yellow arrow points to 2.75" FFAR in flight (USAF Photo)

 Fire detection system mounted on rear engine

 Larger cowl flaps for rear engine: aided cooling on hot days and slow flight at low altitude

 Different baffling to aid cooling without propeller spinners

 Belly skids and lifting eyes to enable quick repair after a belly landing or for recovery after an unexpected landing away from the airbase

 Lots of other little things which makes many similar parts between the civilian and military versions NOT interchangeable.
 E.g., Engine control cables and attachments are thicker or built stronger ($)

-In addition to the O-2A, the USAF purchased 31 O-2Bs.
+In addition to the O-2A, there were 31 O-2Bs.
 The O-2B was a C-337A built for the civilian market by Cessna, and re-fitted with loudspeakers and leaflet dispensers for psychological operations (PSYOP) use.
 In this case, that meant propaganda (or battlefield information.)
 The USAF purchased 31 C-337A's that had already been built by Cessna, but not yet sold.
 These had the standard civilian instruments and layout, interior, and none of the unique attributes of the O-2A.
 One quick way to tell the difference is that the O-2B, like its civilian counterpart, has propeller spinners on the front and back, while the O-2A does not.
 That is not universally true, as some O-2A's have been fitted with spinners as part of their transition to civilian life.
 (The spinners add about 4 knots to the cruise speed.)
-As of the beginning of 2014, there was one O-2B registered as airworthy by the FAA and one in the NMUSAF lot at Davis-Monthan Air Force Base.
+As of the beginning of 2014, there was one O-2B registered as airworthy by the FAA.

 Rhodesian Air Force Photo